tutorialcenter/youtubetv-helpdesk/index.rst

 Real-Life Example: Fast and Easy Setup
 --------------------------------------

-    “I activated YouTube on my Sony Smart TV yesterday.
+I activated YouTube on my Sony Smart TV yesterday.
 It gave me a code and asked me to go to `yt.be/activate <https://yt.be/activate>`_.
 I opened the link on my laptop, signed in, and entered the code.
-Within seconds, my TV refreshed and I was watching YouTube—without fumbling with the remote!”
+Within seconds, my TV refreshed and I was watching YouTube—without fumbling with the remote!

 yt.be/activate Not Working?
 Try These Fixes:
 --------------------------------------------